anodizer-action (GitHub Action)

 |---|---|---|

 version | latest | Anodizer version to install from GitHub releases (e.g. v0.1.1, latest).
-Ignored when from-artifact or from-source is set. |
+Ignored when from-artifact, from-source, or from-branch is set. |

 from-artifact | Artifact name to download instead of a release binary (e.g. anodizer-linux).
 Pair with artifact-run-id for cross-workflow downloads. | |